madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ### When feature requests and regulatory requirements conflict

 Releasing lab results involves balancing legal requirements and ethical considerations.
 Regulations require results to be shared with patients within four business days unless withholding them serves the patient’s best interest, though the term is vague.
-We leave this decision (and liability) to the oncologist, trusting their judgment.
-Our approach is “enable, not enforce” – we provide tools for informed decisions, without imposing biases.

 Oncologists hesitate to release results directly because they don’t want patients to see distressing news – like cancer progression – without medical support.
 Seeing alarming results without context can cause unnecessary anxiety.
 Physicians prefer to discuss results first, offering reassurance and explaining the findings.
 Many times, results that seem concerning may not be clinically significant, and without a doctor’s context, patients might assume the worst.
 By withholding “sensitive” results until a conversation can occur, oncologists provide clarity and support.

-We also believe patients have a right to their healthcare data.
-While some oncologists are cautious about overwhelming patients, perspectives are shifting.
-Research shows informed patients have better outcomes, and more providers are becoming comfortable with transparency.
+We leave this decision (and liability) to the oncologist, trusting their judgment.
+Our philosophy is “enable, not enforce” – we design tools to make informed decisions, without imposing biases.
+We also believe patients have a right to their healthcare data as it's available, and this perspective is becoming more accepted among providers over time.
+Studies have shown that informed and engaged patients have better outcomes, and more providers are becoming comfortable with transparency.

 Ultimately, we learned that when oncologists asked for more control over lab result release, they really wanted more opportunity to handle these nuanced conflicts with compassion in a way the existing patient portal couldn't.

-##### At this point, we realized that addressing the original feedback was only part of the equation.
-The problem we needed to solve wasn’t just to control when lab results were available, but to make them meaningful.
+##### At this point, we realized that addressing feedback was only part of the equation.
+The problem we needed to solve wasn’t just to control when lab results were available, but to make them meaningful to patients.

 ### Framing the problem with design principles